psatler/meetapp-frontend/README.md

 ---

+### Some dependecies used

+- [ESLint](https://github.com/eslint/eslint): A fully pluggable tool for identifying and reporting on patterns in JavaScript
+- [Prettier](https://github.com/prettier/prettier): An opinionated code formatter
+- [EditorConfig](https://github.com/editorconfig/editorconfig): It helps maintain consistent coding styles for multiple developers working on the same project across various editors and IDEs.
+- [Styled Components](https://github.com/styled-components/styled-components): The best bits of ES6 and CSS to style your apps without stress
+- [Unform](https://github.com/Rocketseat/unform): Create ReactJS uncontrolled form structures with nested fields, validations and much more!
+- [Yup](https://github.com/jquense/yup): Dead simple Object schema validation
+- [Axios](https://github.com/axios/axios): Promise based HTTP client for the browser and node.js

+---

 ### Acknowledgements

 - A good reference to set up ESLint along with Typescript and Prettier can be found at [https://www.robertcooper.me/using-eslint-and-prettier-in-a-typescript-project](https://www.robertcooper.me/using-eslint-and-prettier-in-a-typescript-project)

+---
+### License
+This project is licensed under the terms of the [MIT License](https://opensource.org/licenses/MIT) © Pablo Satler 2019

+---

 &nbsp;
 &nbsp;